An introduction to $p$-adic $L$-functions: What is a -adic -function, and what should it do?

 This introductory section aims to motivate the definition and study of $p$-adic $L$-functions.
-We start with a general discussion on complex $L$-functions and then lean slowly to the $p$-adic world, focusing on the example of most importance to us in these lectures, namely the Riemann zeta function.
+We start with a general discussion on complex $L$-functions and then lean slowly towards the $p$-adic world, focusing on the example of most importance to us in these lectures: the Riemann zeta function.